Five things Samsung fixed for its next folding phone, the Galaxy Z Fold2

 That $2,000 phone, the first with a screen that opens and closes like a book, got yanked after early reviewers found its screen broke easily.
 A tweaked version of the Fold released in the fall got mixed reviews, including from me, for being clunky and still too delicate.
-Then Samsung introduced a smaller, clamshell folding phone call the Z Flip just before the coronavirus swept through the United States.
+Then Samsung introduced a smaller, clamshell folding phone called the Z Flip just before the coronavirus swept through the United States.

-But Samsung is sticking with the folding idea, critics and pandemic be damned.
-Expensive new gadgets like these feel like an especially hard sell at a time America is still battling the pandemic and historic unemployment.
+Samsung is sticking with the folding idea, critics and pandemic be damned.
+Expensive new gadgets such as these feel like an especially hard sell at a time when America is still battling the coronavirus and historic unemployment.
 But the tech industry’s gears are grinding back into action for a fall season that includes a big push for 5G and other whiz-bang new tech for Samsung, Apple and others.
-Samsung’s new 5G ultra-large screen Note20 smartphone, also unveiled Wednesday, ranges in price from $1,000 to $1,300.
+Samsung’s new 5G ultra-large-screen Note20 smartphone, also unveiled Wednesday, ranges in price from $1,000 to $1,300.
 (The new Note also doubles as a device for playing Xbox games, through a partnership with Microsoft.)

 The good news for fans of the folding-screen trend is that Samsung is iterating its design quickly.
 The company said its designers “didn’t compromise on anything” on the Z Fold2, setting expectations sky high.
 Here are five fixes that caught my eye — and one big question that remains for now.